axelvanherle/imgConvolutionCuda-C/README.md

 We wrote the application in C with and without CUDA, so we can compare the speed gained.

 # Benchmarks

+The threads in C is only faster because the files get writen away in these threads aswell.
+In CUDA it gets done sequential, the theards was a proof of concept that it can be accelerated even more.

 | Program      |  Time       |
 |--------------|-------------|